bloominstituteoftechnology/node-api-challenge/README.md

 - `id`: number, no need to provide it when creating posts, the database will automatically generate it.
 - `project_id`: number, required, must be the id of an existing project.
 - `description`: string, up to 128 characters long, required.
-- `notes`: string, no size limit, not required.
+- `notes`: string, no size limit, required.
 Used to record additional notes or requirements to complete the action.
 - `completed`: boolean to indicate if the action has been completed, not required

 We have provided test data for all the resources.